Vertex Energy Inc. (VTNR) on Track to Reach $2.00 in a Year

 Vertex Energy Inc. (VTNR) Top Institutional Holders

-The top institutional shareholder in the company is Tensile Capital Management LLC with over 1.5 million shares valued at $0.75 million.
-The investor’s holdings represent 3.29% of the VTNR Shares outstanding.
-As of Sep 29, 2020, the second largest holder is Vanguard Group, Inc. (The) with 1.5 million shares valued at $0.75 million to account for 3.29% of the shares outstanding.
-The other top investors are Manatuck Hill Partners, LLC which holds 1.28 million shares representing 2.81% and valued at over $0.64 million, while Trellus Management Company, LLC holds 1.64% of the shares totaling 0.75 million with a market value of $0.53 million.
+The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 1.53 million shares valued at $1.09 million.
+The investor’s holdings represent 3.37% of the VTNR Shares outstanding.
+As of Dec 30, 2020, the second largest holder is Tensile Capital Management, LP with 1.5 million shares valued at $1.07 million to account for 3.29% of the shares outstanding.
+The other top investors are Trellus Management Company, LLC which holds 0.75 million shares representing 1.64% and valued at over $0.53 million, while Segment Wealth Management, LLC holds 1.18% of the shares totaling 0.54 million with a market value of $0.38 million.

 Vertex Energy Inc. (VTNR) Insider Activity